Supporting technologists in Community Broadcasting

 The first TRITS project is already live: the new Technorama membership system.
 Definitely suitable for small to medium community radio stations, this system is capable of doing most of the work that you need: sign people up, handle membership fees (remember: Technorama Membership is free right now… won’t last!), do mailouts, manage events, publish calendars, and comes equipped with a really easy-to-use administrative back end.
 The package takes a bit of tailoring out of the box, but the TRITS team is building a wealth of knowledge about how to implement and tailor the system, and we are working towards a quick-start guide.

-TRITS is well down the track of building the new Wiki, a fault-logging and problem ticketing system, and stand by for a reskin of this website.
+TRITS has built a fault-logging and problem ticketing system (based on Hesk), is well down the track of building the new Wiki, and stand by for a reskin of this website.

 Got questions?
 Reach the TRITS team via the Q&A facebook page.